material-components/material-components-web/packages/mdc-top-app-bar/README.md

 --- | ---
 `mdc-top-app-bar` | Mandatory.
 `mdc-top-app-bar--short` | Class used to style the top app bar as a short top app bar.
-`mdc-topp-app-bar--short-collapsed` | Class used to indicate the short top app bar is collapsed.
+`mdc-top-app-bar--short-collapsed` | Class used to indicate the short top app bar is collapsed.

 ### Sass Mixins